 One massive weakness of asset finance is that you don’t authoritatively own the asset until the end of the rent time frame, which means you can’t make any changes to the buy until this time has slipped by.
 In the event that you need self-governance over the resource, think about different types of money.

 The Chancellor announced on the 4th May 2020 is making more financing available to the smallest businesses.
 This support comes in the form of Bounce Back Loans of between £2,000 and £50,000.
 The borrowing was designed that loans will be 100% government backed for lenders, and businesses can apply online through a short and simple form

-According to gov.uk, the government will give accredited lenders a 100 per cent guarantee for the Bounce Back Loans they pay out.
-The government is also picking up the bill for any fees and interest for the first year, and small business owners won’t need to repay anything towards their Bounce Back Loan in the first 12 months.
+According to gov.uk, accredited lenders are 100 per cent guarantee for the Bounce Back Loans they pay out against any losses.
+The British Business Bank is also picking up the bill for any fees and interest for the first year, and small business owners won’t need to repay anything towards their Bounce Back Loan in the first 12 months.

-After the first year, borrowers will have to pay “2.5 per cent interest for the remaining period of the loan”, according to the government website.
+After the first year, borrowers will have to pay “2.5 per cent interest for the remaining period of the loan”, according to Gov.uk website.

 25th September 2020 : The Chancellor of the Exchequer has announced an extension to the scheme until 30th November 2020.
 He also stated a ‘pay as you grow” scheme, this new scheme means loans can now be extended from six to 10 years, nearly halving the average monthly repayment.